SanjeevKumar-DEV/Readme-Generator/Others/README.md

-# Coding Quiz
+# Coding Quiz Title

 ## Description

-> This is a great application for to test your
+> This is a very good coding quiz.
-> coding skills.

 ## Table of Contents